Global Starts, Summer Starts and Bridge Programs

 Starting College on a Different Campus, a Different City or a Different Country

-Some colleges are not just delaying a student’s start on campus but actually sending students off campus to study elsewhere for the first semester or year.
-Whether it is Boston University, which has been known to give students an offer contingent on doing a year of college elsewhere, or Northeastern, which sends students to its other campuses for the first year, more and more schools are managing their too-high enrollment numbers by sending students off campus when they begin school.
+Some colleges are not just delaying a student’s start on campus but instead sending students off campus to study elsewhere for the first semester or year.
+Whether it is Boston University, which has been known to give students a transfer offer contingent on completing a year of college elsewhere, or Northeastern, which sends large numbers of students to its other campuses for the first year, more and more schools are managing their too-high enrollment numbers by sending students off campus when they begin school.

 Should I Accept a Spot on an Alternate Campus?

 Consider how you will feel about beginning college out of sync with the majority of your classmates.
-Would you love to be in London and Oakland for both semesters of freshman year with other Northeastern students who you will get to know well before returning to the Boston campus with them for sophomore year?
-Or are you worried about doing a program in Florence with students from all over the world and then starting freshman year at the University of Miami in January, knowing no one?
+Would you love to be in London or Oakland during freshman year (or longer) with other Northeastern students who you will get to know well before returning to the Boston campus with them for sophomore year?
+Or are you worried about doing a program in Florence with students from all over the world and then starting freshman year at the University of Miami in January?
 What about a year in Paris at the American University of Paris and then starting your sophomore year in Washington D.C at George Washington?

 What Factors Should I Consider Asking When Evaluating Starting College on an Alternate Campus?